hpglobalHQ/HP-Gym-Website/README.md

 ## Author

-Himanshu Pandey
-Note: Created as a front-end gym website project for learning and practice purposes.
+Created as a front-end gym website project for learning and practice purposes.

 ---